-(a) Each approved private school for the disabled shall maintain a school register in accordance with N.J.A.C.
-6:3-9, to record all student attendance.
+(a) Each approved private school for students with disabilities shall maintain a school register in accordance with N.J.A.C.
+6A:32-8, to record all student attendance.

-(b) Each approved private school for the disabled shall submit to the Commissioner by September 1 verification of the average daily enrollment for the previous school year on forms provided by the Department.
+(b) Each approved private school for students with disabilities shall submit to the Commissioner by September 1 verification of the average daily enrollment for the previous school year on forms provided by the Department.

-(c) Each approved private school for the disabled shall identify private placements in the register.
+(c) Each approved private school for students with disabilities shall identify private placements in the register.

-(d) Each approved private school for the disabled shall maintain a separate register by class type.
+(d) Each approved private school for students with disabilities shall maintain a separate register by class type.